ddnexus/pagy/docs/toolbox/paginators/elasticsearch_rails.md

 +++

 !!!
-Search paginators do not use OFFSET for querying a DB, however they use the same positional technique used by the [:offset] pagintors, sharing the same options and readers
+Search paginators do not use OFFSET for querying a database.
+However, they employ the same positional technique used by the [:offset] paginators, sharing the same options and readers.
 !!!

 ==- Options